shamimkhaled/qna-ai-web-app/README.md

 ### 2. Environment Setup

-Create `.env` file in the root directory:
+Create `.env` file in the root directory or inside of backend directory:

 ```env
 # OpenAI Configuration